Dollengo/DollOS/README.md

 ## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgements